-01 / Redesigning the RFI Process in Construction
+01 / Redesigning the Request For Information Process

 View Live Website

-Improving the usability of the RFI tool through research-driven design in order to streamline communication between stakeholders on construction projects.
+Improving the usability of the Request for Information (RFI) tool in order to streamline communication between stakeholders on construction projects.

 Simplifying a complex document workflow through research-driven design.